cider-ci/cider-ci_server/doc/api/resources/_start.md

-If no session cookie was found (or validation of the cookie failed) *HTTP Basic authentication* is used with the same user and password as used with the browser interface.
+If no session cookie was found (or validation of the cookie failed) *HTTP Basic authentication* is used with the same user and password as used in the browser interface.

 ## Resources